-A 2018 study by the Organisation for Economic Co-operation and Development (OECD) has shown that online multi-seller platforms are a major contributor to free-riding.
+A 2018 study by the Organisation for Economic Co-operation and Development (OECD) first showed that online multi-seller platforms are a major contributor to free-riding.
+This finding was re-affirmed by a larger study of EPR free-riding in online marketplaces conducted in 2021 for DG Environment.
+The report on this study remains unpublished.
 The most significant free riding problem in terms of volume appears to relate to large and well-known multi-seller platforms with fulfilment centres in the EU.
 The OECD study estimated that online free riding accounts for 5% to 10% of all electronic and electrical equipment (EEE) sales.
 As a result, the lack of data on online sales, both from seller websites inside and outside the EU, means that packaging PoM is understated.
 It is worth noting that these platforms often fulfil orders (i.e. have a warehousing operation) in the Member State or a neighbouring country, which further contributes to the issue.